 - Rinse thoroughly by brushing with water.

-Alternatively, you can mix a small amount of powder and water together in a container to form a paste.
-In the following video you can see someone giving it a try for the first time:
+Alternatively, you can mix a small amount of teeth whitening powder and water together in a container to form a paste.

 A word of warning: although charcoal removes stains from your teeth, it will itself stain a lot of other things.
 Keep the powder away from things like clothing, carpets and tile grouting.

 You can also buy powdered charcoal in individual capsules, suitable for ingestion.
 It's possible to break one or two of these open to access the powder for brushing, as the girl in the video did.
 Some people find this less messy than using a tin, while others have problems with the powder going everywhere when they open the capsule.

 If you'd like to try this method, these activated charcoal capsules from Nu U Nutrition are a good choice.
 They're manufactured in the UK and made with a vegan formula.
 If you want to experience the other benefits of activated charcoal by taking it orally as well as brushing your teeth with it, these capsules are suitable for both jobs.